-Enabling a healthier brain is crucial to boosting efficiency and productivity in the workplace, according to Dr Jenny Brockis, medical practitioner and author of the book Future Brain.
+Creating a healthier brain is crucial to boosting efficiency and productivity in the workplace, according to Dr Jenny Brockis, medical practitioner and author of the new book Future Brain.

 Dr Brockis offered the following tips for employees to get more out of their day.

 Don’t deprive your brain of energy

 The first tip is to ‘fuel-up’ because our brain cells don’t store glucose which is their primary source of energy.
 Don’t skip meals or go for extended periods without food or water.
 That is actually depriving the brain of the energy it needs from nutrients.